minkkinen/scenarios-as-reactive-sequences/Reactive-sequences.md

 ### Reactive sequences

 If scenarios are viewed as sequences, what does this mean?
-A sequence can consist of any kind of elements
+A sequence can consist of any kind of elements which somehow link to one another.
+In the following, I will argue that a scenario should be viewed more specifically as a *reactive sequence*, or more specifically as a story of a reactive sequence.

 The concept of reactive sequences comes from the work of the sociologist James Mahoney. \citet{mahoney2000path} argues that there are two types of sequences that can be analysed using the framework of path dependence: self-reinforcing sequences and reactive sequences.
 Self-reinforcing sequences are perhaps the better known type, since the classic examples of path dependence (the VHS recorder and QWERTY keyboard layout) represent this type of sequence.
 In a self-reinforcing sequence, an initial choice becomes entrenched over time due to increasing returns and other mechanisms of reproduction.